benjamin-kraatz/adaptive_library/README.md

 But as a cross platform tool, Flutter does *not* provide a good way of displaying the right widget design types on each platform dynamically.

 *adaptive_library* crashes in and... *here it is!*

+**Note: this version supports null safety.
+You need to be on the `flutter beta channel`.
+Go to [this article](https://medium.com/flutter/announcing-dart-null-safety-beta-4491da22077a) to learn more about it.**

 ## Getting Started